Functional hypothalamic amenorrhea: Exercise-related

-Whether due to surgery or menopause, estrogen deficiency has also been shown to increase low-density lipoprotein (LDLc) and decrease high-density lipoprotein (HDLc) in women, whereas endogenous estrogen, exercise training, on caloric restriction without malnutrition have been found to do the opposite in eumenorrheic controls.
+Whether due to surgery or menopause, estrogen deficiency has also been shown to increase low-density lipoprotein (LDLc) and decrease high-density lipoprotein (HDLc) in women, whereas endogenous estrogen, exercise training and caloric restriction without malnutrition have been found to do the opposite in eumenorrheic controls.
 In an interesting position between these two alternatives, elevations in total cholesterol, LDLc, apolipoprotein B, and triglycerides are common in women with EAA.
 At the same time, this population is also likely to display the characteristic increase in HDLc expected to result from exercise training and caloric restriction.
 Despite these increases, however, the concentrations do not exceed the traditionally recommended limits of cholesterol management.
 At present, it is unknown if the positive effects of HDLc are able to counteract the effects of elevated LDLc in this population.
-Another juxtaposition is found in the fact that rather than improving BMD, as is expected by exercise, patients with EAA commonly display osteopenia.
+Another juxtaposition is found in the fact that, rather than improving BMD, as is expected by exercise, patients with EAA commonly display osteopenia.
 If exercise contributes to a negative energy balance, either through excess activity or inadequate caloric intake, stress and skeletal fractures, as well as premature bone loss, becomes a significant risk.

 Some studies suggest female athletes with FHA may also be affected by hyperandrogenism in addition to hypoestrogenism, and it is the hyperandrogenism (as seen in polycystic ovary syndrome) that causes the menstrual irregularity, rather than chronic low energy availability and low estrogen levels.
 While this population may also suffer from higher fasting glucose and blood pressure, less stress fractures and higher BMDs have been observed in patients whose FHA may be due to hyperandrogenemia.
 However, although further studies and analysis is needed in this area, these findings may imply that LH/FSH ratios could be used as a future biomarker of metabolic and skeletal health in amenorrheic female athletes.